bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/lab/README.md

 ## Interactive lab

-Copy and paste the following code snippet to deploy the coffee application and service.
+Copy and paste the following code snippet to deploy the tea application and service.

 > If you want to see the yaml file for this application, click [here](tea.yaml).